Meet the Therapists

 Jodie holds Master’s degrees in both Marriage and Family Therapy and in Clinical Mental Health Counseling, from John Brown University.

-Jodie is a trained trauma therapist, who utilizes EMDR (Eye Movement Desensitization and Reprocessing), with adults and children experiencing adverse effects from grief or other painful life experiences.
+Jodie works in collaboration with her clients to help them to resolve family of origin issues, trauma, and addictions.
+She often utilizes EMDR (Eye Movement Desensitization and Reprocessing) with adults and children experiencing adverse effects from grief or other painful life experiences.
 She is a CSAT (Certified Sexual Addiction Therapist).
 She works with clients who are struggling with pornography and other sexual issues, and their partners.
+As a Certified Multiple Addictions Therapist, Jodie assists individuals and families working through the struggles of multiple addictions: including substance abuse, addiction interaction, cross-addictions, process addictions, and/or financial issues.
+Together, we can work to resolve maladaptive behaviors that have stopped serving you well in experiences of abandonment, rejection, and/or repeated invalidation.

 Jodie has been a guest speaker for the HOPE Conference in Little Rock.